Cluedo & Clue FAQ

 - Look around your area for murder mystery diner parties / murder weekends etc.

-Since MSN's Zone.com stopped hosting the game, the only place that you can play it is at Kali.
-Instructions of how to use Kali and a gaming ladder may be found here.
+Since MSN's Zone.com stopped hosting the game, the only place that I believe you can play it is at Kali.
+However it's been many years since I heard about it being played there and they aren't in the list of games.
+Might be worth a try though.

 Where can I play Cluedo / Clue online?

 You used to be able to play a normal game of Cluedo / Clue at Games.com however I think they have shut it down.
-At the moment (until the end of January 2006) your only option is to play "Murder At Boddy Mansion" / "Murder At Blackwell Grange" at Zone.com (see above) - but that finishes soon too...
+At the moment your only option is to play "Murder At Boddy Mansion" / "Murder At Blackwell Grange" at Kali (see above) - if that does still work.

 © Paul Howls, 1997-2010